charlpcronje/charl-cv.devserv.me/src/README.md

 - I built all of these side projects on HeEPP (My PHP MVC Framework)

 ### PHP

-- Custom MVC PHP Framework
+- **Custom MVC PHP Framework**: Developed custom MVC (Model-View-Controller) frameworks for PHP, enhancing application modularity and facilitating scalability and maintenance.
-- WebCore (HeEPP)
+- **WebCore (HeEPP)**: Utilized WebCore, a part of HeEPP framework, for building dynamic web applications with a component-based architecture that streamlines development and improves performance.
-- Object Orientated
+- **Object Oriented**: Applied object-oriented programming principles in PHP to structure code for reusability and efficiency, significantly reducing bugs and increasing maintainability.
-- SaaS (Software as a Service)
+- **SaaS (Software as a Service)**: Designed and implemented software applications delivered over the web to provide multi-tenant, scalable solutions that reduce the overhead of management and updates for users.
-- Web Services (Restful & SOAP)
+- **Web Services (Restful & SOAP)**: Developed web services using both RESTful approaches for their simplicity and scalability, and SOAP for its rigorous standards and security, facilitating seamless data interchange between disparate systems.

 #### Databases

-- Mysql
+- **MySQL**: Administered MySQL databases to provide robust, reliable back-ends for web applications, optimizing queries and schemas to improve performance and scalability.
-- Sybase
+- **Sybase**: Managed Sybase databases, an enterprise-level database management system known for its high performance and stability in transaction-heavy environments.

 #### Server Administrator

-- Apache
+- **Apache**: Configured and maintained Apache web servers, optimizing .htaccess files and mod_rewrite rules for better performance and SEO-friendly URLs.
-- MySQL
+- **MySQL**: Ensured the performance and security of MySQL servers hosted on web servers, including regular updates and tuning of the MySQL environment.
-- PHP
+- **PHP**: Optimized server settings for PHP to enhance application performance and secure server environments from common vulnerabilities.

 #### Security

-- Digital Signatures
+- **Digital Signatures**: Implemented digital signatures in applications to ensure the authenticity and integrity of electronic documents and transactions, adhering to legal standards.
-- Document Encryption
+- **Document Encryption**: Applied encryption techniques to protect sensitive information in documents, ensuring data confidentiality and compliance with privacy laws.

 #### CSS Frameworks & Pre-processors

-- Bootstrap
+- **Bootstrap**: Employed Bootstrap to quickly design responsive and mobile-first websites, utilizing its extensive component library to speed up development.
-- Foundation
+- **Foundation**: Used Foundation to create responsive and accessible web interfaces, taking advantage of its flexible grid system and a wide range of built-in functionalities.
-- Material Design
+- **Material Design**: Implemented Material Design principles using various CSS frameworks to create visually appealing and coherent user interfaces that follow modern design standards.

 #### Version Control

-- GIT
+- **GIT**: Leveraged Git for source code management, using features like branching, merging, and version tracking to facilitate collaborative development environments and ensure code integrity.
 ===

 === SENOR FULL-STACK PHP DEVELOPER